gabesoft/srunner/README.md

 ## init(options)

 This method must be called first.
 It reads the scripts directory and creates methods on the runner based on the scripts found in the specified directory.
-The files should be named with underscores and corresponding methods will be camel cased (e.g. do_stuff.js -> doStuff())
+Each file should be named with underscores and its corresponding method will be camel cased (e.g. do_stuff.js -> doStuff()).

 ## run()